Cetis/hear/HEAR_1.0_Requirements.md

 The specification must support links to the following nationally established and maintained information (where persistent URIs exist):

--   Nationally devised ‚Äòlevel indicators‚Äô (see guidance notes)
+-   Nationally devised level indicators (see guidance notes)
 -   Preamble to the Diploma Supplement (standard text \[where is this held?\]).
 -   Statement about HESA and HESA number (standard text \[where is